 As a midwife, she seeks to educate and empower families while dispelling fear and misconceptions regarding pregnancy and birth.
 She feels, "Women are strong and can trust in their own inner fortitude because birth is normal and natural - not to be feared.
 These truths are self-evident but have, regrettably, been forgotten in the current birth culture.
 Midwives are in the unique position to help restore childbirth back to the way it was meant to be."
 She also believes strongly in the benefits of placenta encapsulation and enjoys offering this service to her clients.
 Michelle looks forwards to graduating from the Nizhoni Institute of Midwifery in the Fall of 2017.
 In her free time, she enjoys being outdoors, practicing yoga, and having family and friends gather in her home for Sunday night dinner - the more the merrier!

 I started my midwifery journey in May of 1995 when my little brother was born at home.
 In 2011 I started my formal midwifery journey by taking some general education classes at Palomar Community College.
 I applied to Nizhoni Institute of Midwifery and was accepted for the class of 2016.
 After some discussion with the wonderful ladies at Nizhoni I decided to wait till the next year to start classes.
 In October of 2014 I started at Nizhoni and for the next year I concentrated on my classwork.
-Then I met Cristi and started to observe her at prenatals births and postnatals for a year.
-I have now entered my assisting phase in my midwifery journey.
-I am very excited to be assisting both Cristi and Karen at Acorn Community Birth and Wellness Center.
-I will graduate From Nizhoni in October of 2017.
+Then I met Cristi and started to observe her at prenatals births and postpartums for a year.
+I have now entered my primary phase in my midwifery journey.
+I am very excited to be assisting at Acorn Community Birth and Wellness Center.
+I graduated from Nizhoni in October of 2017.

 Rachel Wheeler, Apprentice Midwife